Business Analytics Experiential Learning

 Experiential Learning Timeline & Structure

-What sets the Carlson School's experiential learning apart from other MS in Business Analytics programs is its year-round availability, providing continuous opportunities for students to gain hands-on experience.
+What sets Minnesota Carlson's experiential learning apart from other MS in Business Analytics programs is its year-round availability, providing continuous opportunities for students to gain hands-on experience.
 This unique approach eliminates the need for traditional internships during the program, ensuring that students do not miss out on this invaluable type of applied, practical learning.

 icon of bubble chart